Receiving Child Support Payments

 - Electronic deposits made to a U.S. Bank ReliaCard® Visa prepaid debit card

-To receive payments via direct deposit, the parent receiving support must have a bank account.
+To receive payments via direct deposit, you must have a U.S. domestic bank account.
 No bank account is necessary to receive funds on a U.S. Bank ReliaCard Visa prepaid debit card.
-To learn more about ReliaCard, visit Prepaid Cards ».
+To learn more about the debit card, see U.S. Bank ReliaCard FAQs ».

 Setting Up or Changing Child Support Payments

-To begin receiving child support payments to a bank account or prepaid debit card, or to change how you are currently receiving support payments, complete one of the forms below:
+To begin receiving child support payments or to change how you currently receive support payments, complete one of the forms below.
+If you don’t let us know how you want to receive your child support payments, we will enroll you in the ReliaCard option:

 Oregon Child Support Program